Charliewei6/cmpe255-team3-project/README.md

 4. use Neural Collaborative Filtering model to train.
 5. test result using Hit Ratio @ 10 method.

+*Train method:*
+* Neural Collaborative Filtering model, by using pytorchligntning package

 *Test method:*
 * Hit Ratio @ 10, leave-one-out test method

+*Optimization*
+* In the original method, if a user has rated a movie, the label is equals to 1.
+In this method, I calculate the quantile value of a user's all rating data.
+Only if a user's rating value is above his own 75% quantile value, the label is set to 1.
+Otherwise, it is set to 0.
+* In this method, If a user's rating value is above his own 50% quantile value, the label is set to 1.
+Otherwise, it is 0.
+Besides, similiar to the original method from the artical, I randamly generate 2 negetive samples for eachrow of data, to make sure the ratio of negative to positive samples is 4:1

+*Results*
+1. Original The Hit Ratio @ 10 is:
+2. Optimization 1 The Hit Ratio @ 10 is:
+3. Optimization 2 The Hit Ratio @ 10 is:

+*Time*
+* Total test time: